storybookjs/react-native/addons/storyshots/README.md

 ### `framework`

-If you are running tests from outside of your app's directory, storyshot's detection of which framework you are using may fail.
+If you are running tests from outside of your app's directory, storyshots' detection of which framework you are using may fail.
 Pass `"react"` or `"react-native"` to short-circuit this.

 ### `test`